 Gaelic Games are sports played under the auspices of the Gaelic Athletic Association (GAA), the largest sporting organisation in Ireland.
 Gaelic Games are one of the few remaining strictly amateur sports in the world, with players, coaches, and managers prohibited from receiving any form of payment.

 For more information visit gaa.ie

 Gaelic Football commonly referred to as football or Gaelic, is a form of football derived from traditional Irish ball games.
 It is played between two teams of 15 players on a rectangular grass pitch.
 (Games can be modified and played as 7, 9, 11, 13 a-side)

 Players advance the football up the field with a combination of carrying, bouncing, kicking, hand-passing, and soloing (dropping the ball and then toe-kicking the ball upward into the hands).
 In the game, two types of scores are possible: points and goals.
 A point is awarded for kicking or hand-passing the ball over the crossbar, signalled by the umpire raising a white flag.
 A goal (three points) is awarded for kicking the ball under the crossbar into the net, signalled by the umpire raising a green flag.

 Positions in Gaelic football are similar to that in other football codes, and comprise one goalkeeper, six backs, two midfielders, and six forwards, with a variable number of substitutes.

 Similarities between Gaelic football and Australian Rules Football (AFL) have allowed the development of International Rules Football, a hybrid sport, and a series of test matches has been held regularly since 1998.

-The female version of the game is known as Ladies' Gaelic Football and is very similar to the men's game with some minor rule changes especially relating to non-contact.
-The Women’s Ladies game is played in accordance with rules set out by the Ladies Gaelic Football Association
+The female version of the game is known as Women’s Gaelic Football and is very similar to the men's game with some minor rule changes especially relating to non-contact.
+The Women’s Ladies game is played in accordance with rules set out by the Ladies Gaelic Football Association in Ireland.